z80dev/vscode-vyper-lsp-extension/README.md

 This can occurs if `bundled/libs` is empty.
 That is the folder where we put your tool and other dependencies.
 Be sure to follow the build steps need for creating and bundling the required libs.

 Common one is [_pygls_][pygls] module not found.

-# TODO: The maintainer of this repo has not yet edited this file

-**Repo Owner** Make sure you update this.
-As a repository owner you will need to update this file with specific instructions for your extension.

 [pygls]: https://github.com/openlawlibrary/pygls